 AWM, which has about 40 members, aims to promote women pursuing careers in math-related fields.
 While the organization mostly benefits female undergraduate students majoring in math, the club welcomes students of all genders, majors and ages.
 AWM holds weekly study sessions to help students adjust to college-level math. (“Making the transition from high school calculus to college calculus is much harder than it looks,” Berger said.)
 The group regularly participates in charity events like the Nerd Olympics, a math-themed competition benefiting For Love of Children, a tutoring initiative for D.C. students who fall below grade level in math.

 AWM also hosts an annual student-alumni networking dinner, featuring a panel of GW math alumni now working in research, graduate school or math-related careers.
 “Our goal is to facilitate a one-on-one conversation with alumni to give students an open honest insightful view of the opportunities that are available to them,” Sadiv said.
-This year’s alumni guests included Marissa Wiener, BA '14, a financial analyst at Geico; former AWM President Katie Willard, BA '16, a social media consultant; and Kendall Moffett-Sklaroff, BA ’16, a data analyst at WIC, a federally-funded health and nutrition program for women, infants and children.
+This year’s alumni guests included Marissa Wiener, BA '14, a financial analyst at Geico; former AWM President Katie Willard, BA '16, a social media consultant; and Kendall Moffett-Sklaroff, BA ’16, a research assistant at the American Society for Engineering Education.

 “When people hear ‘math,’ they think about spending all their time doing math theory and proofs on the chalkboard,” Moffett-Sklaroff said.
 “But there are so many ways to apply math.
 You can be a stock trader or a game designer or an astronaut.”